cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.2_hierarchical_data_and_the_closure_property/exercise_2.43.md

 ---

-We have tried lots of estimates for finding out how much longer Louis will have to wait, but they all fail.
+We have tried different of estimates for finding out how much longer Louis will have to wait, but they all fail.
 The following is the best we have, which is just a huge mess.

 ---